-- Vaarsuvius shows shades of this, particularly in his/her fight with Zz'dtri.
+- Vaarsuvius shows shades of this, particularly in his/her fight with Zz'dtri.Zz'dtri: Cheater.

 Vaarsuvius: Oh heavens!
 I cannot believe I violated the detailed rules and regulations we agreed upon before starting this contest!
 We must consult the referee for an appropriate penalty regarding my heinous transgression!

-Later during the siege of Azure City, Redcloak averts this when he accepts the duel with the human cleric while he still has an overpowering army (he doesn't want to waste lives on his side).
+- Later during the siege of Azure City, Redcloak averts this when he accepts the duel with the human cleric while he still has an overpowering army (he doesn't want to waste lives on his side).

-Still later, however, he plays it strange when he is proposed to a fair fight by Thanh, who is held by an elemental summoned by Redcloak.Redcloak: Stupid risks are just that: stupid.
+- Still later, however, he plays it straight when he is proposed to a fair fight by Thanh, who is held by an elemental summoned by Redcloak.Redcloak: Stupid risks are just that: stupid.
 Crush him.

 - During his gladiator match against Thog, Roy uses discarded crossbow bolts as improvised shivs, smashes an empty potion bottle into Thog's face, throws sand in his eyes, and eventually wins by goading Thog into dropping the ceiling on himself.Roy: THAT'S how I use my Intelligence score in combat, dumbass!

 - Tagon.
 His first pugil-stick practice with Schlock involved slicing Schlock, and his pugil stick, in half with a concealed Razor Floss wire hidden in his shoes.
 Don't worry, Schlock can survive that sort of thing..
 His second, against the neophant Chisulo, involved lobbing the pugil stick into his opponent's eye from across the ring.
 And then, at a later wargame with sticky rounds as ordnance, he cheated by asking the ship to use some applied gravitics to mess with the enemy team's shots.Chisulo: I'm pretty sure that's cheating.